willy2kle2/vuex-table/README.md

     For a better browsing on data, a maximum number of rows is displayed and others can be shown just by changing page.
 - **Show/Hide details**

-    Each row can contain details that users can show and hide by clicking on the icon.
+    Each row may contain details that users can show and hide by clicking on the icon.
 - **Show/Hide columns**

     Each column can be hidden or shown by clicking on the appropriate checkbox.